An analysis of the stationary operation of atomic clocks: Stochastic processes

 Crucial for estimation theory (and our work) is a notion of conditional expectation.
 A conditional expectation of $\theta$ given $\theta'$ is a real valued random variable $\mathbb{E}[\theta|\theta']$ on a probability space $\{\Omega,\,\mathrm{d}\mu\}$ given by

-Conditional expectation is a unique random variable measurable with respect to a sigma algebra generated by $\theta'$ (i.e. such that it is constant on the sets where $\theta'$ is constant) that reproduces expectations,
+Conditional expectation is a unique random variable measurable with respect to the sigma algebra generated by $\theta'$ (i.e. such that it is constant on the sets where $\theta'$ is constant) that reproduces expectations,

 The most useful instance of this formula is $f(x) =1$, a conditional expectation $\mathbb{E}[\theta|\theta'] $ has the same expectation as $\theta$,

 A space of real valued random variables has a natural associated scalar product $(\theta,\,\theta'):=\mathbb{E}[\theta \theta']$.
 Random variables of finite variance equipped with this scalar product form a real Hilbert space.
 We refer to this scalar product whenever we speak about orthogonality of two random variables.